Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bitesize/bitesize-usecases.md

 ## The RPCs scene

-The RPCs scene semonstrates the following Remote Procedure Call (RPC) processes:
+The RPCs scene demonstrates the following Remote Procedure Call (RPC) processes:
  * Use RPCs to send information from clients to the server.
  * Perform server-side manipulation of the data sent.
  * Use connection approval to determine the spawn position of the player.